 Time off work is super important for maintaining a healthy work/life balance.
 At Camunda we encourage managers & leaders to set an example by taking time off when needed and ensuring their direct & indirect reports do the same.
 Returning to work with a fresh mind and recharged batteries enables you to do your best work.
 A tired mind can lead to burn out.

 In practice, this means you don’t have to ask for permission when planning a vacation.
-However, you should over-communicate and inform your manager and peers to make sure that you and your team's responsibilities are covered.
+However, you should over-communicate and inform your manager and peers to make sure that you and your team's responsibilities are covered while you are on FTO.

 In many countries, there are statutory requirements for paid time off.
 To remain compliant, and also to ensure that you are taking sufficient time off work for you, everyone at Camunda is strongly recommended to take at least 30 days FTO per year*.
 If you manage people, make sure to check on this as well.